Tinkerforge/doc/en/source/Kits/WeatherStation/PythonToLCD.rst

         self.ipcon.enumerate()

+The enumerate callback is triggered if a Brick gets connected over USB or if the enumerate function is called.
+This allows to discover the Bricks and Bricklets in a stack without knowing their types or UIDs beforehand.

-In the connected callback we need to trigger the enumerate again, if the reason is an auto reconnect:
+The connected callback is triggered if the connection to the WIFI Extension or to the Brick Daemon got established.
+In this callback we need to trigger the enumerate again, if the reason is an auto reconnect:

 .. code-block:: python